 On my travels in Iceland, I always seek out places connected to folklore.
-There is a myriad of such stories in Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason, which is one of my favourite read, all 5 volumes of it!
+There is a myriad of such stories in Þjóðsögur Jóns Árnasonar - the Compilation of Folklore by Jón Árnason, which is one of my favourite reads, all five volumes of it!

-While I was travelling in East-Iceland I visited several such places, one of them being Dvergasteinn - the Rock of the Dwarfs - which is folklore related to a very peculiar rock in Vestdalseyri just outside of Seyðisfjörður town.
+While I was travelling in East Iceland, I visited several such places, one of them being Dvergasteinn - the Rock of the Dwarves - which is folklore, related to a very peculiar rock in Vestdalseyri just outside Seyðisfjörður town.

 Top photo: in front of Dvergasteinn rock

-Because there is more to the world than what we are able to see - or at least that is my belief :) I always ask for permission to approach the homes or churches of dwarfs and elves in Iceland.
+Because there is more to the world than what we can see - or at least that is my belief :) I always ask for permission to approach the homes or churches of dwarves and elves in Iceland.

 Dvergasteinn